umdfiresa2024/research-tou-rebates/README.md

 highlights some issues; for instance, higher-income households are more likely to own EVs and thus benefit more from the pricing incentive.

-While the NBER study provides insights into how TOU pricing works in general, it does not focus on specific states, such as Maryland.
+While the Bailey et al. (2024) study provides insights into how TOU pricing works in general, it does not focus on specific states, such as Maryland.
 Our research addresses this gap by examining how Maryland’s TOU rebate program impacts EV sales within the state.
 By focusing on Maryland, we